caltechlibrary/distillery/README.md

 - clone the latest versions of the generated HTML files along with any assets
 - sync any updates with an AWS S3 bucket to be accessible on the web

-### Remote Connection to WORK Server

-The WORK server needs a service listening for [RPyC](https://rpyc.readthedocs.io/) connections to trigger the processing.
-See `example-oralhistories.service` for a starting point with `systemd`.

-The oral histories component does not rely on the `alchemist.py` script nor a cron job to initiate processing.

 ### GitHub Actions